WhiteflagProtocol/whiteflag-standard/wf-specification.md

 This object is then used as the payload to create a JSON Web Signature (JWS) object that includes a digital signature created with the private key of the Bitcoin address.
-The compact serialization specified by the JWS standard would normally result in the following token:
+The compact serialisation specified by the JWS standard would normally result in the following token:

 ```jwt